simo1c/GateMeClass/tutorial/readme.md

 To use the annotation module of GateMeClass, you have to set correctly the fundamental input variables of the *GateMeClass_annotate* annotation function.

 Assign to the `testing_set` variable the matrix of expression `m` and to the variable `gate` the manually created marker table file.

+In this example, we use the marker table defined in ACDC (ref.)

 ```
 gate <- as.data.frame(read_excel("Levine32.xlsx"))